Weekly maqam: Maqam Nahwand

 Maqam Nahwand, named after Nahāwand/Nahāvand, a city in Iranian Hamadan province, is applied when there is disharmony between parties and fights, in general.
 A related maqam is Rahawi Nawa (see below), but this has sunk in popularity and therefore most cantors almost always replace Rahawi Nawa with Maqam Nahwand, due to the surplus and variety of more Western-oriented songs in Nahwand, which closely resembles the western minor scale.
 Until the 20th century, this maqam was never used for the purpose of prayers by either Jews or Muslims.
 (Similarly in the Middle Ages, the minor or Aeolian mode, though acknowledged to exist, was never used in Gregorian chant.)

 Maqam Bayat

 Maqam Bayat is a somber or dull-sounding maqam and does not necessarily imply a given theme.
 It is commonly recited in a low pitch to express darkness.
 As a general rule, this maqam is applied to all Bar Mitzvahs and to Saturday Night services, due to the abundance of related pizmonim in those maqams.
 Some say that Bayat symbolizes an oath between two parties (as is the case with Bar Mitzvah – an oath between man and God).

+Maqam Bayat's dark sound most likely comes from its half-flat second degree.